gramener/gramex/gramex/apps/guide/queryhandler/README.md

+---
-title: Gramex runs SQL queries
+title: QueryHandler runs SQL queries
+prefix: QueryHandler
+...

 From **v1.23** QueryHandler is deprecated.
 Use [FormHandler](../formhandler/).